Best Travel Cards for Australians Heading Overseas in 2025

 Fed up with ATM charges when you travel overseas?
 Or running out of money when you need it the most?
 You probably brought the wrong card with you.

-It can be tricky to choose the best travel card to use when you travel overseas.
+It can be tricky to choose the best travel money card to use when you travel overseas.
 The best one for you will really depend on what you need from the card you're using.

 You will generally use travel cards to make purchases online, in-stores and to withdraw money at ATMs.
 All travel cards have these basic capabilities.
 This means what you should really compare between travel cards are the following:

-Exchange Rates and Fees
+Exchange rates and fees

 Compare exchange rates and fees